safwankdb/Leetcoding-Challenges-Cpp/README.md

 - #### Stone Game VII
     For stone array from ```[i,...,j]```, look at all possibilities of next 2 steps.
 Use dp to store solution of ```[i+1,...,j-1], [i+2,...,j], [i,...,j-2]```.

+- #### Max Units on a Truck
+    Variation of Knapsack, since the cost (size) of each box is the same, we can greedily pack the boxes starting with highest units to lowest till truck is filled.